 There are a lot of accessories that you can buy or make to augment your astronomical adventures.
 Before you go buy a bunch of things you may not use, gain some experience first and then you will have a better idea of what you will need.
-Some of these accessories can run into the hundreds of dollars or more, so try to borrow them from someone for a bit to see if it would help.
+Some of these accessories can run into hundreds of dollars or more, so try to borrow them from someone for a bit to see if it would help.
+Our members are very often willing to help with this.
 This is a list of just some of the accessories available.
 We aren’t advocating any as necessary nor are we promoting any brand names (where mentioned).
-We are focusing on accessories for visual astronomy and not on astrophotography.
 Many first time telescope buyers will buy a kit that includes everything you need to get started including some accessories.

 Filters